- What's the easiest way to get started?

 - What if my child was born in B.C. but we have since moved away.
 Is my child eligible to receive the $1,200 grant?

-The child and a parent/guardian of the child are residents of British Columbia at the time of application for the BCTESP grant.
+The child and a parent/guardian of the child must be residents of British Columbia at the time of application for the BCTESP grant.

 - If we get the grant and then move out of B.C., do we have to return it?